 6. Providing a confidential service where the Data Subject’s consent cannot be obtained or where it is reasonable to proceed without consent: e.g. where we would wish to avoid forcing stressed or ill Data Subjects to provide consent signatures.

-Lincoln Security Ltd regards the lawful and correct treatment of personal information as very important to successful working, and to maintaining the confidence of those with whom we deal.
+Lincoln Security Ltd regards the lawful and correct treatment of personal information as very important to successful working, and to maintaining the confidence of those we deal with.

 Lincoln Security Ltd intends to ensure that personal information is treated lawfully and correctly.

-To this end Lincoln Security Ltd will adhere to the Principles of Data Protection, as detailed in the Data Protection Act 1998.
+To this end Lincoln Security Ltd will adhere to the Principles of Data Protection, as detailed in the General Data Protection Register 25 May 2018

 Specifically, the Principles require that personal information: